gaya3keerthi/Propensify/README.md

 ## 1.Data collection and Exploration

-•	The dataset was sourced from the provided link, and the data dictionary is described in detail in the attached pdf named 'Documentation_marketing_campaign.pdf'.
+•	The dataset was sourced from the provided link, and the data dictionary is described in detail in the attached pdf named 'Documentation_Propensify.pdf'.

 •	A comprehensive exploration of the dataset was conducted, meticulously examining each feature in detail.